 It is the responsibility of applicants to ensure they are physically and mentally fit for the interviews.
 Retrospective adjustment for a weak performance will not be made.

-Any extenuating circumstances that may affect an applicant's performance at interview must be stated in the interviews special requirements form or emailed to Cardiff University's School of Medicine Admissions Office before the interviews.
+Any extenuating circumstances that may affect an applicant's performance at interview must be stated when booking the interview.
 Any aspects of the interviews that an applicant feels may have not been fairly or properly applied must be brought to the attention of the Admissions Group on the day of interviews and not retrospectively.

 Failure to attend without good cause will be seen as an application being withdrawn.